 The referendum version of the plan (which incorporates all of the examiner’s recommended modifications), can be viewed below.

 On Tuesday 21 August 2018, the council decided to accept all of the examiner’s recommended modifications to the draft plan.
 A copy of the decision statement can be viewed below.

-The council has appointed Ms Jill Kingaby BSc (Econ) MSc MRTPI as independent examiner for the Knightsbridge Neighbourhood Plan.
-The examiner will consider the representations submitted to the council and whether the plan meets the ‘Basic Conditions’.
+The council appointed Ms Jill Kingaby BSc (Econ) MSc MRTPI as independent examiner for the Knightsbridge Neighbourhood Plan.

 The submission version of the Knightsbridge Neighbourhood Plan has been submitted by Knightsbridge Neighbourhood Forum to Westminster City Council.
 An 8 week consultation ended on 14 February 2018.
 The representations received during this consultation can be viewed below: